MRU-CSIS-3512-001-202301-LAB/instructions/tut-04-redirects-and-state/readme.md

 ---

-## Ex 3: Use Cookies to Store a Filter Preference
+## Ex 3: React to User Selections & Use Cookies to Store a Filter Preference

 When the user clicks on an airline button, that button should highlight and the name of the airline should appear in the text area underneath the buttons.